Winter Hiking in Gatineau Park

 Most Gatineau Park trails are dedicated to cross-country skiing and snowshoeing in the winter.
-There are, however, three trails (about 10 kilometres) available for winter hiking.
+There are, however, four trails (about 10 kilometres) available for winter hiking.
 These trails are mechanically groomed once a week, usually on Friday.

 Winter Hiking Trails